AlchemyCMS/alchemy-guides/guides/ingredients.md

 ### hint
 `String|Symbol|Boolean`

 A hint for the editor in the admin interface that describes what the ingredient is used for.
-The hint is translatable if you provide an I18n `Symbol` instead of a `String`.
-Set to `true` to use the I18n key `alchemy.ingredients_hints.your_ingredient_role`.
+Set to `true` to use a [translated hint](i18n#hints) from your locale files.

 ### default
 `String`

 The default value to prefill newly created elements.
-You can also use a symbol to reference the I18n key `alchemy.default_ingredients_texts.your_ingredient_role`.
+You can also use a symbol to reference a [translated default text](i18n#default-ingredient-texts).

 ### as_element_title
 `Boolean`